-We hear about diamond shapes being round, emerald, princess or pear but a diamond’s cut is a more important consideration because a cut determines how the diamond interacts with light.
-The brilliance of diamonds is dependent on how the rock is cut.
+We hear about diamond’s shapes being round, emerald, princess or pear but its’ cut is a more important consideration because a cut determines how the diamond interacts with light.
+Their brilliance is dependent on how the rock is cut.

 1) The Cut

 The Gemological Institute of America (GIA) is the premier group which classifies the value of a good diamond.
 According to its website, ‘a diamond’s cut is crucial to the stone’s final beauty and value.
 And of all the diamond 4Cs, it is the most complex and technically difficult to analyze.’